POPULATION

 New fathers may use the fully paid casual leave of 10 days in the absence of statutory paternity leave.

-The government provides an old-age allowance where the recipient must be at least 65 years of age (62 years of age for women), and their annual average income must be under BDT 3,000 (Bangladeshi takas).
-Priority is given to those who are physically and mentally infirm or handicapped, have no assets, are homeless, landless, freedom fighters, widowed, divorced, single, and deserted by their family.
-Beneficiaries of old-age allowance receive BDT 600 a month payable every quarter, without limit of time.
+The government also provides an old-age allowance where the recipient must be at least 65 years of age (62 years of age for women), and their annual average income must be under BDT 10,000 (Bangladeshi takas).
+Priority is given to those who are physically and mentally infirm or handicapped, have no assets, are homeless, landless, freedom fighters, widowed, divorced, single, or deserted by their family.
+Beneficiaries of old-age allowance receive BDT 650 a month, payable every quarter, without limit of time.

-Private employees can participate in a voluntary pension scheme called the Universal Pension Scheme.
-There are four plans available under the Universal Pension Scheme: Pragati, Surokkha, Samata, and Probas.
-Only Bengali citizens are eligible to enroll, and a worker must complete 10 years of contributions to be entitled to a pension.
-Workers can contribute for up to 42 years, assuming they start making contributions at 18 years of age.
+Private employees may participate in the Universal Pension Scheme.
+There are 4 plans available under the Universal Pension Scheme: Pragati, Surokkha, Samata, and Probas.
+Only Bengali citizens are eligible to enroll, and an employee must complete 10 years of contributions to be entitled to a pension.
+Employees can contribute for up to 42 years, assuming they start making contributions at 18 years of age.
 The amount is the total sum of contributions plus any interest accrued.

 If an employee dies while in service after continuous work for at least 2 years, their nominee (or, in the absence of such, dependents), must be paid by the employer compensation at the rate of 30 days’ wages for a normal death and of 45 days for accidental death occurred while working in the establishment or on duty for every completed year of service or any part thereof over 6 months, or gratuity (whichever is higher).
 The amount is an addition to any other benefit to which the deceased employee would have been entitled if they had retired from the service.